yuliusius1/waras-bangkit-capstone-2022/README.md

 ## Bangkit Capstone Project 2022

-Bangkit Capstone Team ID : C22 - PS046
+Bangkit Capstone Team ID : C22 - PS046 <br>
 Here is our repository for Bangkit 2021 Capstone project.
 Our team consist of 2 Machine Learning, 2 Android, and 2 Cloud Computing.

 ## Our Wariors